U.S. imposes fresh Iran-related sanctions targeting individual, entity

 “The United States will continue to counter any efforts by the Iranian regime to develop chemical weapons that may be used by the regime or its proxy groups to advance their malign agenda,” he added.

-Thursday’s action freezes any U.S. assets of those blacklisted and generally bars Americans from dealing with them.
-The Treasury also said that financial institutions that facilitate significant transactions with the targeted individual and entity run the risk of being hit with U.S. sanctions.
+Thursday’s action freezes any U.S. assets of those blacklisted, generally bars Americans from dealing with them and denies them access to the U.S. financial system.

+“The United States is concerned about the regime’s true intent with regard to the testing and production of these so-called chemical incapacitation agents, which could be used either to further oppress Iranian citizens or for offensive purposes,” U.S. Secretary of State Mike Pompeo said in a separate statement.

 U.S. Special Envoy for Iran Elliott Abrams last week said the Trump administration would continue to tighten sanctions on Iran during its final months in office, with sanctions related to arms, weapons of mass destruction and human rights expected through December and January.